 The Value of the Alliance

-Through collaboration and pooling of resources, the region’s utilities and stakeholders harness their collective influence to drive market adoption of efficient products, services and practices for the benefit of utilities, consumers, and the region in ways that reduce risk for each individual funder, and deliver economies of scale for the Northwest.
+Through collaboration and pooling of resources, the region’s utilities and stakeholders harness their collective influence to drive market adoption of efficient products, services and practices for the benefit of utilities, consumers, and the region in ways that reduce risk for each individual funder and deliver economies of scale for the Northwest.
 This Business Plan uses the strategic investment in the alliance to help realize the full benefits of energy efficiency as the region’s least-cost resource and to drive sustained market change.

 Stewardship of Resources